UBC Wellbeing Strategic Initiative Fund

 FUNDING DECISIONS

-- Student/faculty/student-led project proposals will be reviewed for eligibility and alignment to priority areas by the Priority Area Committees and/or representatives from the Office of Wellbeing Strategy; VPHR Health Wellbeing & Benefits; VPS Health Promotion & Education; and UBCO Student Wellness.
+• Student/faculty/student-led project proposals will be reviewed for eligibility and alignment to priority areas by the Priority Area Committees and/or representatives from the Office of Wellbeing Strategy; VPHR Health Wellbeing & Benefits; VPS Health Equity Promotion & Education; and UBCO Student Wellness.

 REPORTING

-Funding must be used by March 31, 2024.
-In March/April 2024, applicants who have received funding will be asked to complete a brief report about project outcomes within 30 days.
+Funding must be used by August 31, 2024.
+Successful applicants will be asked to complete a brief report about project outcomes within 30 days.
+Unused funds must be returned.

 QUESTIONS